learningdebunked/SystemDesignFundamentals/README.md

 **Challenges with Distributed systems**

     **  Anything that can go wrong will go wrong
     **  Some parts of the sytem that are broken in some unpredictable way is partial failure.
 Difficulty is that these are non-deterministic
     **  Super computer - Just like a single node computer it deals with partial failure by letting it escalate into total failure
     **  Fault handling must be part of software design and we need to know the behavior to expect from software in case of a fault
+    **  Building a reliable system from unreliable components is part of Software Engineering.
+Ex: Internal Protocol is unreliable it may drop delay duplicate or reorder packets.
+TCP provides a more reliable transport layer on top of IP.
+Ensure missing packets are retransmitted, duplicates
+        are eliminated and packets are reassembled in the order they were sent **  TCP can hide packet loss, duplication and reordering from you but it cannot magically remove delays in the N/w ** Shared nothing is not the only way of building systems but it has become the dominant approach for building internet services.
+Its comparitively          cheap because it requires no special hardware.
+It can make use of commodity cloud computing services and can achieve high reliability through
+       redundancy across multiple geographically distributed data centers ** Internet and most internal networks in data centers are asynchronous packet n/w i.e. one node can send a message to another but n/w gives no guarantees as to when it will arrive or whether it will arrive